-- A. Consistent with its applicable policies and practices, the district must discuss this policy with students, school personnel and volunteers and provide appropriate training for all district personnel to prevent identify and respond to prohibited conduct.
-The district must establish a training cycle for school personnel to occur during a period not to exceed every three school years.
+- A. The district shall discuss this policy with school personnel and volunteers and provide appropriate training to school district personnel regarding this policy.
+The district shall establish a training cycle for school personnel to occur during a period not to exceed every three school years.
 Newly employed school personnel must receive the training within the first year of their employment with the district.
 The district or a school administrator may accelerate the training cycle or provide additional training based on a particular need or circumstance.
 This policy shall be included in employee handbooks, training materials, and publications on school rules, procedures, and standards of conduct, which materials shall also be used to publicize this policy. - B. The district shall require ongoing professional development, consistent with Minnesota Statutes, section 122A.60, to build the skills of all school personnel who regularly interact with students to identify, prevent, and appropriately address bullying and other prohibited conduct.
 Such professional development includes, but is not limited to, the following: - 1.
 Developmentally appropriate strategies both to prevent and to immediately and effectively intervene to stop prohibited conduct. - 2.
 The complex dynamics affecting a perpetrator, target, and witnesses to prohibited conduct. - 3.
 Research on prohibited conduct, including specific categories of students at risk for perpetrating or being the target or victim of bullying or other prohibited conduct in school. - 4.
 The incidence and nature of cyberbullying. - 5.
 Internet safety and cyberbullying. - C. The district annually will provide education and information to students regarding bullying, including information regarding this district policy prohibiting bullying, the harmful effects of bullying, and other applicable initiatives to prevent bullying and other prohibited conduct. - D. The administration of the district is directed to implement programs and other initiatives to prevent bullying, to respond to bullying in a manner that does not stigmatize the target or victim, and to make resources or referrals to resources available to targets or victims of bullying. - E. The administration is encouraged to provide developmentally appropriate instruction and is directed to review programmatic instruction to determine if adjustments are necessary to help students identify and prevent or reduce bullying and other prohibited conduct, to value diversity in school and society, to develop and improve students' knowledge and skills for solving problems, managing conflict, engaging in civil discourse, and recognizing, responding to, and reporting bullying or other prohibited conduct, and to make effective prevention and intervention programs available to students.